poanchen/poanchen.github.io/_posts/2016-12-09-how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end.md

 <img src="/img/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/demo on how the dropdown filter works.gif" alt="A demo on how the dropdown filter works"><br>
 Now, let's try to add the filter for the net worth as well.
 Here is the code.

-## Full code for dropdown filter for net worth and location of the billionaire
+## Full code for dropdown filter for net worth and location of the billionaire &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/filter-in-react-way-full-code.html" target="_blank">source code</a>

 <pre>
   <code class="html">